Stay updated with our latest news and events | Click here to subscribe to our newsletter

 Liliya Sukhy

-Liliya Sukhy is the Principal of the Ivan Franko School of Ukrainian Studies since 2002, where she initially began as a teacher in 2000.
-Liliya has been working as a Science/ ULA teacher in the Ukrainian Bilingual Program for the Edmonton Catholic School District for over 20 years.
+Liliya Sukhy is the Principal of the Ivan Franko School of Ukrainian Studies (since 2002), where she initially began as a teacher in 2000.
+Liliya has been a Science/ ULA teacher in the Ukrainian Bilingual Program for the Edmonton Catholic School District for over 20 years.
 Liliya is committed to creating an inclusive community that deepens students’ understanding of their Ukrainian roots and fosters future leaders within the diaspora.

 Olia Myc